GAMS-dev/gamspy/docs/user/advanced/debugging.rst

 :meth:`gamspy.Model.compute_infeasibilities()`.
 This would list the infeasibilities in all equations of the model.
 Infeasibilities in a single equation as well as infeasibilities in a single variable can be computed with :meth:`gamspy.Equation.compute_infeasibilities()`, :meth:`gamspy.Variable.compute_infeasibilities()` respectively.
+The infeasibilities are computed by finding the distance of level to the nearest bound (i.e. lower bound or upper bound).
+While the compute_infeasibilities function of a model returns a dictionary where keys are the names of the equations and values are the infeasibilities as Pandas DataFrames, compute_infeasibilities function of a variable or an equation, returns a Pandas dataframe with infeasibilities.

 .. code-block:: python